cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

 ### Native American

 Use **Native American** instead of **American Indian** when referring to people descended from the native peoples of the continental U.S. This follows the [California Native American Heritage Commission’s](https://nahc.ca.gov/) style.
-The one exception is in charts, where “American Indian” is used to match federal demographic language.
+The one exception is in charts, where **American Indian** is used to match federal demographic language.

 ### Native Hawaiian